Protein: Cell signaling and ligand binding

 Many proteins are involved in the process of cell signaling and signal transduction.
 Some proteins, such as insulin, are extracellular proteins that transmit a signal from the cell in which they were synthesized to other cells in distant tissues.
 Others are membrane proteins that act as receptors whose main function is to bind a signaling molecule and induce a biochemical response in the cell.
 Many receptors have a binding site exposed on the cell surface and an effector domain within the cell, which may have enzymatic activity or may undergo a conformational change detected by other proteins within the cell.

 Antibodies are protein components of an adaptive immune system whose main function is to bind antigens, or foreign substances in the body, and target them for destruction.
 Antibodies can be secreted into the extracellular environment or anchored in the membranes of specialized B cells known as plasma cells.
 Whereas enzymes are limited in their binding affinity for their substrates by the necessity of conducting their reaction, antibodies have no such constraints.
 An antibody's binding affinity to its target is extraordinarily high.

 Many ligand transport proteins bind particular small biomolecules and transport them to other locations in the body of a multicellular organism.
 These proteins must have a high binding affinity when their ligand is present in high concentrations, and release the ligand when it is present at low concentrations in the target tissues.
 The canonical example of a ligand-binding protein is haemoglobin, which transports oxygen from the lungs to other organs and tissues in all vertebrates and has close homologs in every biological kingdom.
 Lectins are sugar-binding proteins which are highly specific for their sugar moieties.
 Lectins typically play a role in biological recognition phenomena involving cells and proteins.
-Receptors and hormones are highly specific binding proteins.
+Receptors are highly specific binding proteins, and many hormones act by binding specifically to their receptors.

 Transmembrane proteins can serve as ligand transport proteins that alter the permeability of the cell membrane to small molecules and ions.
 The membrane alone has a hydrophobic core through which polar or charged molecules cannot diffuse.
 Membrane proteins contain internal channels that allow such molecules to enter and exit the cell.
 Many ion channel proteins are specialized to select for only a particular ion; for example, potassium and sodium channels often discriminate for only one of the two ions.